TheMoodle/THM/README.md

 # THM

-This repository contains notes on some of the rooms I solved on [Tryhackme](https://tryhackme.com/).
+This repository contains useful scripts/tools that I use on the [Tryhackme](https://tryhackme.com/) rooms.

-It also contains [a python script](setup.py) to automatically setup a directory with a readme for notes for any room.
-Call it with the name of any THM room (not the title, but the name in the url) and it'll setup a directory for you.
+It also contains [a python setup script](setup.py) to automatically setup a directory with a readme for notes for any room.
+Call it with the name in the url and it'll setup a directory for you.

+`Usage: setup.py [URL Extension] {Optional: Name of Directory}`

 Feel free to edit/improve the script and create a pull request afterward!